 But what if we have misunderstood the message of Matthew 24:14 and pinned our hopes on a false promise?
 We must dissect the language and context of Jesus’ statement to determine what he meant and to clearly identify what exactly would end once the nations heard about the kingdom’s arrival.

 When Jesus says, “This gospel of the kingdom shall be preached in the whole world as a testimony to all the nations, and then the end will come,” our first question should be: the end of what will come?

-We should be careful not to quickly assume what Jesus means when he says: "and then the end will come."
-Our first question should be: the end of what?
-To answer that question we have to go back to the beginning of Jesus' discourse in Matthew 24 where he first uses the term "the end."
-In Matthew 24:1-3, the context for Jesus' entire teaching in the chapter is established.
+To answer that question we have to go back to the beginning of Jesus' discourse in Matthew 24 where he first uses the expression “the end.”
+We must define his terms by the preceding context.

 1 Jesus came out from the temple and was going away when His disciples came up to point out the temple buildings to Him.
 2 And He said to them, “Do you not see all these things?
 Truly I say to you, not one stone here will be left upon another, which will not be torn down.”
 3 As He was sitting on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things happen, and what will be the sign of Your coming and of the end of the age?”

 Although the language of God’s “coming” and “the end of the age” sound like a cataclysmic end to the world, it was actually normal language about historical events.
 Prophets used those expressions to describe major military conflicts in Israel's history that radically changed life for God’s people.
 Jeremiah did it.
 Ezekiel did it.
 And now Jesus is describing the struggle, death, and destruction brought by an outside force attacking Jerusalem with such language.